yjose/elazizi.com/src/content/blog/2023-06-01-github-feed.md

 ## How to explore projects?

-Will the bad news is that there is no fit-all solution for this, you need to develop your own way of exploring projects and get the best out of them.
+The bad news is that there is no fit-all solution for this, you need to develop your own way of exploring projects and get the best out of them.
 But here are some tips that might help you:

 - **Explore Project dependencies**: The first thing I do is to check the `package.json` file of the project and see what dependencies they are using.
 I ignore all dependencies I already know and only focus on the ones that are new to me. do a quick search to know what they are and what they do.
 Sometimes, when a new dependency is interesting enough, I find myself continuing to explore it and forgetting about the source project.